zio/zio/docs/datatypes/stm.md

     transferMoneyNoMatterWhat(from, to, amount) orTry STM.fail("Sender does not have enough of money")
 ```

-This will cause the transfer to fail immediately if the sender does not have money because of the semantics of `orElse`.
+This will cause the transfer to fail immediately if the sender does not have money because of the semantics of `orTry`.